djensen47/truss/README.md

 a mixin folder that defines mixins used in Truss generated views.

 ## Truss Change Log

+### 0.2.1

+* Updated the edit and create templates to use the same form

 ### 0.2.0

 * Added Bootstrap 3 support